Global Consciousness Project: Claims and criticism of effects from the September 11 terrorist attacks

-In 2007 The Age reported that "[Nelson] concedes the data, so far, is not solid enough for global consciousness to be said to exist at all.
+In 2007, The Age reported that "[Nelson] concedes the data, so far, is not solid enough for global consciousness to be said to exist at all.
 It is not possible, for example, to look at the data and predict with any accuracy what (if anything) the eggs may be responding to."

-The current scientific understanding about consciousness has been summed up by author and scientist Steven Pinker "From the standpoint of modern neuroscience … we know that consciousness depends, down to the last glimmer and itch, on the physiological activity of the brain.”

 Robert Matthews said that while it was "the most sophisticated attempt yet" to prove psychokinesis existed, the unreliability of significant events to cause statistically significant spikes meant that "the only conclusion to emerge from the Global Consciousness Project so far is that data without a theory is as meaningless as words without a narrative".

+Peter Bancel reviews the data in a 2017 article and "finds that the data do not support the global consciousness proposal" and rather "All of the tests favor the interpretation of a goal-oriented effect."